citysecs/MAYhem/README.md

 ## In case you need to know more

 If there’s something we’ve not covered in this FAQ, ping us on Twitter [@citysecs](https://twitter.com/citysecs/)!
-We use Twitter as the event's main communication channel, so make sure to follow to keep up with the latest updates.
+We use Twitter as the event's main communication channel, so make sure to follow us to keep up with the latest updates.

 <div style="width: 100%; text-align: right">